Lab Director

 Email: sisler.s@northeastern.edu

 Sabra is from Bethesda, Maryland.
-She has plans to pursue a PhD program in biomedical engineering starting in fall 2024.
+She will be pursuing a PhD program in biomedical engineering starting in fall 2024 at Stanford.
 She joined the Action Lab as an Undergraduate Research Fellow investigating the role of motor adaptation with assistive and rehabilitative devices.
 When not in the lab, she enjoys camping, listening to audiobooks, playing board games, and eating pomegranates.

 Mohsen Sadeghi